Dr Daniel Farrelly

 tel: 01905 542345

 Daniel is a principal lecturer in psychology.
 He obtained his BSc (hons) in psychology from Liverpool University in 1999, followed by an MSc in evolutionary psychology from Liverpool University in 2000.
 He gained his PhD in Psychology, studying the evolution of human cooperation, from Newcastle University in 2005.
-Previously, he has held research positions at Plymouth, Newcastle and Edinburgh Universities, and a lectureship at Sunderland University before joining Worcester as a senior lecturer in social psychology in early 2014.
+Previously, he has held research positions at Plymouth, Newcastle and Edinburgh Universities, and a lectureship at Sunderland University before joining Worcester as a senior lecturer in 2014.

 Qualifications